The S211 E350 wagon is better than the W164 ML350 in pretty much every way

 The E wagon is more practical too.
 It has the folding rear seats for children and can carry seven people.
 To get 7 seats in the Mercedes SUV range you needed to go to the gargantuan GLS model.
 I understand early ML models did have a 3rd row option.
 Being a longer car, the E class wagon has a much more useful rear cargo area when the seats are folded flat.
 The cargo area is slightly wider and a lot taller on the ML, but length is generally more useful than height.
 The lower ride height also made it much easier to get heavy objects in and out of the E class.

 Where the ML does really outshine the E class is towing capacity.
 The ML can tow 3.5 tons vs 2.1.
 I don’t own a trailer so this isn’t useful to me.
 The ML is also 4×4, so is suitable for light offroading.
-This isn’t a serious offroader like a land cruiser though.
+This isn’t a serious offroader like a Land Cruiser.
 Despite all that, the E class has much better road holding, probably due to the 250kg of extra weight the ML is carrying.
 Even though the tyres are good on the ML, it was tail happy in the wet, a trait not shared with the E350.
 The ML also has a higher driving position, which many like.
+I don’t care for it, nor do I like the high centre of gravity.